Deep25075/Grocery_Store/README.md

     if cart:
         confirm = input("\nProceed to Checkout? (yes/no): ").strip().lower()
         if confirm == "yes":
-            print("\n🎉 Thank You for Shopping!
+            print("\nThank You for Shopping!
 Your Order is Placed.") cart.clear()
         else:
             print("\nCheckout Cancelled.")